Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Mean-field formulation of gap spectrum of ECHP

-On evaluating the equation of motion, we are interested in evaluating with respect to the entanglement term of the Hamiltonian given by Eq. (\ref{entTermH}).
-Let us consider a unit entanglement of Fig. \ref{figchain_reduce} of length $L_{eff}$ for a given doping concentration.
+To evaluate the equation of motion, we evaluated with respect to the entanglement term of the Hamiltonian given by Eq. (\ref{entTermH}).
+Let us consider a unit hole pair of length $L_{eff}$ shown in Fig. \ref{figchain_reduce} for a given doping concentration.
 Then we put

 Pursuing Eq. (\ref{matrixevolve}), we obtain